risingwavelabs/risingwave-docs/cloud/cluster-check-status-and-metrics.md

 To browse each cluster's configuration and running status in your account, go to [**Clusters**](https://risingwave.cloud/clusters/).

 In **Clusters**, you can see all the clusters in your account and [control their running states](cluster-stop-and-delete-clusters.md).
-You can also check the current plan, RisingWave Database version, region, and creation time of each cluster here.
+You can also check the current plan, RisingWave version, region, and creation time of each cluster here.

 <img
   src={require('./images/clusters.png').default}